Renault Scenic E-Tech

 The Renault Scenic E-Tech is a battery electric compact crossover SUV that is produced by French automaker Renault from 2024.
 It was previewed as a concept was shown in May 2022 called the Renault Scénic Vision, with the production model having an estimated release date of 2024.
-The car is the 2024 European Car of the Year.
+The car was elected the 2024 European Car of the Year.

 Overview

 Concept

 The Scénic Vision concept car was presented on 19 May 2022.
 Initially finished in black, the Scénic Vision body colour was changed to white during the 2022 Paris Motor Show.

 The concept car is based on the CMF-EV platform.
 It has a coach door with no B-pillar, which allows easy access to the passenger compartment, and it is designed with 70% recycled materials.

 Inside, the Scenic Vision has a floor made from recycled milk bottles and pipes.
 The seats are made of polyester.
 According to Renault, all passenger contact surfaces are fully recycled.
 The cabin of the Scénic Vision has small adjustable screens offering shortcuts and features camera mirrors.

+The Scénic E-Tech features the Solarbay electrochromic panoramic glass roof.
+The Scénic E-Tech features an electrochromic glass roof, sold under the name Solarbay.
+It also incorporates the OpenR Link system.

 The Scénic Vision has a 160 kW electric motor placed on the rear axle.
 It is powered by a 40 kWh lithium-ion battery, recharged by a 15 kW hydrogen fuel cell that acts as a range extender.
 Its estimated range is about 800 km.